Skip to main content

 Allowances Family allowance, reassignment allowance, reassignment without family allowance, housing subsidies, and similar expenses

-100% paid childcare leave for birth (post-birth father childcare leave) at eight group companies-multiple new systems established to create a workplace where everyone can work comfortably
+100% paid childcare leave for birth (post-birth father childcare leave) at eight group companies-multiple new systems established to create a workplace where everyone can work comfortably(Japanese text only)

-Information sharing and training on health and safety
+Information Sharing and Training on Health and Safety

 The Group holds monthly group personnel division meetings attended by persons in charge of human resources at Group companies.
 At the meetings, participants share information on relevant laws and regulations including the Labor Standards Act, working conditions of each Group company, and the importance of labor management and safety and health.
 In addition, we provide safety and health training, such as explanations on the Labor Standards Act and other relevant laws and regulations and methods of labor management, on many occasions including during the training of newly promoted managerial employees.